5 Common California Medical Malpractice Claims

 Misdiagnosis or Delayed Diagnosis Claims

 Patients may receive unnecessary treatments or delayed care due to doctors’ misdiagnosis or delayed diagnosis, which can be harmful.
-Delayed diagnosis refers to your healthcare provider taking too long to diagnose something that should have been caught in earlier stages.
+Delayed diagnosis refers to your healthcare provider’s eventual diagnosis.

 Prescription Medication Error Claims